ripienaar/mcollective-web-auth/README.md

 A very basic two factor authentication service for mcollective.

+*This is a proof of concept to demonstrate the basic design of such a system and not for wider use just yet.*

 A webservice runs centrally and has a private key.
 Users log into the webservice and authenticates using duo security: